 Biofeedback

 Biofeedback is a painless, noninvasive process that uses electrical sensors to monitor the body’s functions and provide information on a computer or video display.
 With biofeedback, the physiological responses of the body, which are usually not noticed by the patient, are sensed with the electrical sensors and computer.
-The visual or auditory feedback the patient experiences from the technology provide awareness of these bodily functions.
+The visual or auditory feedback the patient experiences from the technology provides awareness of these bodily functions.
 Patients soon learn to influence the responses and manipulate these physiological events.1

 Some people with migraine have found that using biofeedback can learn how to control or lessen their migraine symptoms, such as reducing pain.